 Before boarding our transpacific cruise, we were faced with a tough predicament since Heather was maintaining a part-time job, requiring over 20 hours of online work each week.

-We did the math and determined that we would be upside-down thousands of dollars if we would have paid for a hefty internet package on each of the cruises.
+We did the math and determined that we would be upside-down thousands of dollars if we would have paid for a hefty internet package on each of the cruises, even when deploying all using our cruise hacks.

 Meanwhile, for those who do make such a splurge, it may not even be fast enough to support the work that is needed.
 We feared it wouldn’t be fast enough for us, so ultimately Heather had to made the tough choice to resign from her job.
 It was a difficult and drastic decision, as it was a good part-time gig that has helped to fund our travels.